srik2021/api_deployment/starter/model_card_template.md

 The traning data is from the publicly available dataset: https://www.kaggle.com/datasets/laleeth/salary-predict-dataset

 ## Evaluation Data
 The evaluation data is a subset of the training data - the data was split into training and validation data.
-Additional test data was not used to evaluate expected performance
+20% of the data was set aside for evaluation

 ## Metrics
 Since this is a classification model,  the standard classification metrics of precision, rcall, fbeta and accuracy were used.
 Metric results below: